What you can do in this project:

 Cost: $15 per participant; $30 maximum per family

 Equipment Needed: Bring your own .22 (without a scope) or the project has 5 available to borrow.
-The rifle must have capacity to shoot single-shot fashion.
+The rifle must have the capacity to shoot single-shot fashion.
 Must provide copies of hunter safety certificate/card if you are new to the .22 rifle/shotgun projects.
 Other copies may be necessary for tournaments.